JurajNyiri/HomeAssistant-Tapo-Control/README.md

 </details>

 <details>
-  <summary>I see error `Invalid cloud password.
-Invalid cloud password.
-Make sure you are entering the password for your cloud account and NOT the password which you created via the camera settings (unless they are the same).
-You need to enter password which you used with your email when signing into the Tapo app.` when I enter correct password</summary>

-  If you are using firmware build 230921 and higher, check issue https://github.com/JurajNyiri/HomeAssistant-Tapo-Control/issues/551.

-  Otherwise, try those troubleshooting options:
+  <summary>I see error `Invalid cloud password.`</summary>

+  1. Ensure you have Third Party Compatibility turned on in official Tapo app on your smartphone.
+Tapo App -> Me -> Tapo Lab -> Third-Party Compatibility -> On
-  1. Make sure that "Two-Step Verification" for login is disabled.
+  2. Make sure that "Two-Step Verification" for login is disabled.
 Go in the Tapo app > Me > View Account > Login Security > Turn off the "Two-Step Verification".
-  2. Reset your password.
+  3. Reset your password.
-  3. Make sure your camera can access the internet.
+  4. Make sure your camera can access the internet.
-  4. Reboot your camera a few times.
+  5. Reboot your camera a few times.
-  5. Reset the camera.
+  6. Reset the camera.
 Remove it from your account, do a factory reset, add it back with internet access, add it back to the integration.

 </details>